trevorhuang1/csp_blog/_posts/2023-11-30-Routing-And-Computing_IPYNB_2_.md

 1. It would be best to use sequential
 2. It would be best to use distributed computing
 3. It would be best to use paraellel

+# Summary
+- There are three types of computing:
+    - Sequencial: the computer works on each task one ata time
+    - Parallel: the computer runs multiple tasks at the same time
+    - Distributed: the computer sends tasks to other computers to reduce the load
+- Redundant routing allows for fault tolerance and data transfer if a pathway is not working